 - 5.3.1.
-If any one of the 20 filters has a penetration greater than 5.0%, further testing of that filter will be terminated.
+If any one of the 20 filters exhibit a penetration greater than 5.0%, further testing of that filter will be terminated.
 Any filter that exceeds the specified limit shall be remounted and retested to ensure that leakage was not caused by a mounting leak.
-If retesting eliminates the excessive leakage, and testing has gone beyond the initial penetration, that sample will be considered an invalid sample, and another tested in its place. - 5.4.
-Determine and record on the data sheet the maximum filter penetration for each of the 20 filters, and the bandwidth readings over the 30 ± 5 mg on which the "no further decrease in efficiency" determination is made or the initial unacceptable bandwidth readings.
+If retesting eliminates the excessive leakage, that sample will be considered an invalid sample, and another tested in its place. - 5.4.
+Determine and record on the data sheet the maximum filter penetration for each of the 20 filters.